maarten-betman/file-watch/README.md

 Small script to run a file watcher on a set of (sub)folders.
 Works as module or from the command line.

-When multiple paths are passed a each patch watcher is run in a dedicated thread.
+When multiple paths are passed each patch-watcher is run in a dedicated thread.

 ```
 main.py C:/path/to/folder